These scholarships are available for freshmen students who are starting on campus. They are renewable each subsequent year, based on eligibility.

 You’re eligible if you’re an American minority student demonstrating interest in advancement of minorities in American society, and admitted to SAU with completed MLS application and essay by Feb.
 15. Apply

-You’re eligible with a high school of GPA: 3.6 and comp ACT of 27 or SAT equivalent and accepted into the Honors program early (apply by Jan.
-31).
+You’re eligible with a high school of GPA: 3.6 or comp ACT of 26 or SAT equivalent and accepted into the Honors program.
 You must maintain a GPA of at least 3.6 and annual honors participation standards.
 Apply

 Art Scholarships – Award amount varies

 You’re eligible if you’re a new freshman art major, and submit a portfolio and application to the SAU Art Department.
 Please contact your admission rep to arrange your portfolio review.

 Music Scholarship – Award amount varies